smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 database.port=5432
 database.databaseName=sahsuland
 database.databaseType=postgresql

+#
+# Set the ODBC data source.
+These are current for Postgres 9.4-6 and SQL Server 2016/7
+odbcDataSourceName=PostgreSQL35W
+#odbcDataSourceName=SQLServer13
 ```

 **BEWARE** Make sure you keep a copy of this file; a RIF services upgrade will overwrite it.